 That video is titled "The Media Is The Enemy Of The People," a favorite phrase of the 45th president that has a history of being invoked by Joseph Stalin, as well as the Nazis in Germany after the first World War.
 And if you know how YouTube's algorithms work, you can guess which videos begin surfacing alongside these.

-Of course, each of these men is sophisticated enough in their approach to prevent running afoul of YouTube community guidelines.
+Of course, each of these men is sophisticated enough in their approach to keep their videos from running afoul of YouTube community guidelines.
 Instead of using slurs, they invoke terms like "woke" and rail against "SJWs" ruining the "Star Wars" universe.

 None of them make specific calls for harassment or violence against the targets of their harangues which, when there isn't a woman of color to go after or Amber Heard isn't in the news, tends to be Lucasfilm president (and this group's Darth) Kathleen Kennedy.